ceedee666/opensap_python_intro/exercises/week_5/bonus/exercise.md

 ## Your Task
 Write a program, that gets an integer through input and creates a list containing all prime numbers until this input.
 To do so, two functions have to be implemented:

-- The function `prime()` gets an integer as input and returns `True` if this integer is prime, and `False` if the integer is not prime.
+- The function `isprime()` gets an integer as input and returns `True` if this integer is prime, and `False` if the integer is not prime.
 - The function `prime_list()` gets an integer as input and checks each number from 2 to input, if it is prime by calling the above function.
 If a number is prime, it is appended to a list.
 This list is given back as the return value of `prime_list()`.

 The program finally outputs the list of all prime numbers.